wp-plugins/email-before-download/readme.txt

 = 2.0 =
-* Support multiple download selection (within shortcut code, use comma-separated list of download IDs: download_id="1,2,3" -- within the contact form 7 form used for multiple download selection, ensure you place the tag "<ebd />" where you want to checkbox list to be generated) as shown in [screenshot 7](http://wordpress.org/extend/plugins/email-before-download/screenshots/)
+* Support multiple download selection (within shortcut code, use comma-separated list of download IDs: download_id="1,2,3" -- within the contact form 7 form used for multiple download selection, ensure you place the tag "&lt;ebd /&gt;" where you want to checkbox list to be generated) as shown in [screenshot 7](http://wordpress.org/extend/plugins/email-before-download/screenshots/)
 * Add more information in the download history EXPORT .csv file
 * Added support for Download Monitor format code for the inline link that is displayed (within shortcut code, specify the format code: format="1")
 * Allow overriding the default settings with the shortcode (i.e. within shortcode, use delivered_as="Inline Link" even though the general setting in admin panel is setup for "Both" -- options are "Inline Link", "Send Email", "Both")